LillianHo5/cse15l-lab-reports/lab-report-1-week-2.md

 * `ls -a` would list all files/directories (including hidden ones).
 Note: Hidden files/directories are denoted with a "." before its name.
 ![usingls-a](lscommandtest1.png)
 *`ls -lat` would list all files/directories (including hidden ones).
 It also lists other information, including who could access certain files, file size, and displays when files were last modified.
+3. `pwd`
+* prints the working directory the terminal is in

 ## Moving Files with `scp`
 ## Setting an SSH Key